kurth4cker/java-sample/README.md

 Sample Java code for learning.

 ## Building
-Build with Apache Ant.
-Here:
+Build with Gradle.

-	# compile to jar file with
+    # build with
-	ant
+    gradle build

-	# run classes with
+    # run with
-	ant run
+    gradle run

-	# run jar file with
-	ant run-jar

-	# clean compilation files with
+    # clean with
-	ant clean
+    gradle clean

+**Note**: You may use `./gradlew` instead of `gradle` if you haven't installed gradle already.

 ## Copying
 Licensed under terms of GPL-3.0-or-later.
 See file COPYING for details.